Opportunities to do research at Swedish HEIs

 Funding for Swedish HEIs for employing researchers

-The Association of Swedish Higher Education Institutions, SUHF, has a working group for refugee issues that works in a coordinating manner to identify the higher education institutions' needs for managing the refugee situation.
+The Swedish Association of Higher Education (SUHF) appointed a working group to coordinate efforts to identify the needs of higher education institutions in dealing with the refugee situation.

-The working group has produced proposals for measures for the entire sector and a PDF with answers to questions received from the higher education institutions.
+The working group drew up proposals for measures for the entire sector and a PDF document with answers to questions received from higher education institutions.
+The working group has completed its work and SUHF has archived the page, but it remains available for reference.

 Funding for researchers in Sweden offering work